induktio/thinker/Details.md

 Keyboard shortcuts
 ==================
-    ALT+T   Show Thinker's version and options menu (use ALT+H when PRACX is enabled).
+    Alt+T       Show Thinker's version and options menu (use Alt+H when PRACX is enabled).
-    ALT+R   Toggle tile information update under cursor if smooth_scrolling is enabled.
+    Alt+R       Toggle tile information update under cursor if smooth_scrolling is enabled.
-    ALT+O   Enter a new value for random map generator when scenario editor mode is active.
+    Alt+O       Enter a new value for random map generator when scenario editor mode is active.
+    Alt+Enter   Switch between fullscreen and windowed mode unless desktop resolution is used in fullscreen.

 User interface additions